Back to Parmenides: Bayesian analysis

 Let us call `an observation' $E$ a property of correlations within a configuration.
 We call the manifold $\mathcal{M}_{(E_o)}$ the manifold which has records of observation $E_o$.
 Given a theory $\mathbb{T}_i$ (where $i$ indexes the theory we are discussing), the probability of observation $E_1$ is given by the relative volume of observers: \be P(E|\mathbb{T}_i)=\frac{P_i(E_1)}{P_i(\mathcal{M}_{(E_o)})}:=\frac{\int_{E_1}F_i(\phi)\mathcal{D}\phi}{\int_{\mathcal{M}_{(E_o)}}F_i(\phi)\mathcal{D}\phi}\ee

 In Bayesian analysis we want to judge the ability of the theories to explain a given distribution of the observation given the theory This number is called the \emph{`likelihood' of the theory} $\mathbb{T}_i$ given the observation of $E$.
 We want to compare the chances that we will find ourselves correlated with a ``new" observation $E_1$, according to the two distinct theories above.
-Assuming that \eqref{equ:semi_classical_record} holds for $E_o$ and $E_1$, that $F$ factorizes according to \eqref{equ:factorization_density},
+Assuming that $F$ factorizes according to \eqref{equ:factorization_density},

 and using Bayes rule, we can determine the posterior probability of the theory given the records $E_o$ and observation $E_1$: \be P(\mathbb{T}_i|E_1)\approx \frac{P(\mathbb{T}_i)P(E_1| \mathbb{T}_i,E_o)}{P(E_1)} \ee where $P(E_1| \mathbb{T}_i,E_o)$ is obtained from \eqref{equ:volume_observer} by the replacement $F_i(\phi)\rightarrow F_i(K(E_o,\phi))$.
 It should be interpreted as the probability that you would find $E_1$ \emph{if} $T_i$ is correct, and you have already \lq{}observed\rq{} $E_o$ (it is a record).
 For configurations that have many records of properties of $E$ we can -- by just looking at these records -- update the prior of the next (or present) such observation $E_n$.
 This is the standard way in which we test our theories, nothing needs to change.